1. Home: Explore careers

 Any degree that teaches analytical skills can be useful for this role.

-Some employers may prefer you to have a degree or postgraduate qualification in a relevant subject, such as:
+Some employers might prefer you to have a degree or postgraduate qualification in a relevant subject such as:

 • business information systems